 Overall, it is Wix’s impressive flexibility that will make it worth the choice for some users.
 Unfortunately, that flexibility is also what keeps it from getting a perfect score from me— Wix has a tendency to get too scattered and unwieldy, lacking the polish of website builders such as Weebly and Squarespace.

 You create a blog by dragging and dropping into a page— there's a couple different blog layouts that you can choose from.
-The layouts are customizable, but just remember that there are two blog page (Single Post and Blog) that you'll have to customize so that the blog retains the same look and feel.
+The layouts are customizable, but just remember that there are two blog pages (Single Post and Blog) that you'll have to customize so that the blog retains the same look and feel.
 But overall designing your blog feels pretty good, and there are a number of helpful elements Wix give you to drop into your blog.
 The post editor is beautiful (see screenshot), you'll enjoy writing in it.
 Otherwise there are lots of great blogging features: you can schedule posts, tag and categorize posts, save as drafts and add Disqus and Facebook comments.
 Show Screenshot

 Wix has an iOS and Android app that lets you manage your online store, chat with visitors and manage your blog.